 Read More »

 So say we all.
 Whether you’ve seen Battlestar Galactica before, or have been meaning to see it, today is the day to pull the trigger.
-Wednesday’s Amazon Gold Box Deal of the Day is 60% off Battlestar Galactica: The Complete Series either on DVD or Blu-ray, which means they’re only $77 or $114 respectively.
+This week’s Amazon Gold Box Deal of the Week is 70% off Battlestar Galactica: The Complete Series on Blu-ray or 64% off the DVD box set, which means they’re only $89.99 or $72.99 respectively.
 What the frak are you waiting for?
-This will sell out quick.

 Cool Posts From Around the Web: